alipzsh/knowledge-base/xss.md

 XSS attacks can obtain any type of data present in the current web application.

-## XSS types:
+# XSS types:

-  * Stored: the malicious script is first stored in the website's database, then executed. (in database)
+* stored: the malicious script is first stored in the website's database, then executed. (in database)
 * Reflected: the malicious script originates from the current HTTP request reflected by a server. (in request and reflected by server)
 * DOM-based: the vulnerability exists in client-side code (the browser) and is executed there. (stored and executed in the browser)

 ## stored:

 app receives data, stores it in the database and and unsafely includes it in it's *later* HTTP response.

 EX:

 1. if this payload is embedded in a comment, victim just have to visit the page.